 Summer is on its way and with the temperatures getting warmer, people enjoy getting outdoors.
 As a nurse, I am frequently asked how to stay safe while participating in outdoor summer activities.
-This question is especially important for the aging population because they are more susceptible to heat related illnesses.
+This question is especially important for the older population because they are more susceptible to heat related illnesses.

 - Excessive thirst